jamesplease/redux-resource/docs/api-reference/action-types.md

 # actionTypes

-An Object of Redux [action types](http://redux.js.org/docs/basics/Actions.html) that the [resource reducer](resource-reducer.md) responds to.
-Emit these in action creators to change the state of your store.
+An object of Redux [action types](http://redux.js.org/docs/basics/Actions.html) that the [resource reducer](resource-reducer.md) responds to.
+Emit these from action creators to change the state of your store.

-The complete Object is shown below:
+The complete object is shown below:

 ```js
 {